shvets/WebAPI/README.md

 pod install
 ```

-8. Close demo.xcodeproj and open generated demo.xcworkspace
+8. Close Demo.xcodeproj and open generated Demo.xcworkspace

-9. If you have existing files, add them to "demo" folder.
+9. If you have existing files, add them to "Demo" folder.
 Make sure they are added to targets
 in the File Inspector under Target Membership.

 10. Create tag for versioning: